BLC Diploma in English and European Law

 How to apply?

-The second round of recruitment for the 2017-2019 Diploma in English and European Law at the University of Warsaw has begun, and will continue until the end of September 2017.
+We are entering the last stage of recruitment for the 2017-2019 Diploma in English and European Law at the University of Warsaw.
 The registration process is entirely digital and should not take longer than 10 minutes to complete.
 If you wish to register for the Diploma, click here for instructions.

 Study the most important areas of English and EU law, with particular focus on commercially relevant issues.
 Familiarise yourself with the most common choice of governing law in international contracts.